Find answers to frequently asked questions about the donation process, donor eligibility and The Blood Center here.

 In the past 12 months I have had sexual contact with a male who has had sexual contact another male or has used IV drugs.

-You are eligible to donate after one year.
+You are eligible to donate one year after your last sexual contact with this partner.

 What benefits are available for individuals who donate blood?